Lukas Walton

 Lukas Tyler Walton (born September 19, 1986) is an American billionaire heir.
 He is the grandson of Sam Walton, the founder of Walmart.
 As of September 2025, Forbes estimated his net worth at US$41.5 billion.

 Early life and career

 Lukas Walton is the only child of John T. Walton (1946–2005) and his wife Christy Walton.
 He grew up in National City, California, and Jackson Hole, Wyoming.
 His father, John T. Walton, died in a plane crash in 2005.
 Following his father's death, he moved with his mother to Jackson, Wyoming.

-When he was three years old, Walton was diagnosed with a rare kidney cancer, and his mother attributed his recovery to a plant-based remedy from her garden.
+When he was three years old, Walton was diagnosed with a rare kidney cancer, from which he eventually recovered.

 He has a bachelor's degree in environmentally sustainable business from Colorado College, where he graduated in 2010.

 He went on to work at True North Venture Partners.

+In 2026, Walton and his wife purchased a minority stake in National Basketball Association (NBA) team the Chicago Bulls, and the team's home venue United Center.